Anti-SSA/Ro autoantibodies: Ro60

-Anti-Ro/SSA in systemic lupus erythematosus (SLE)
+In systemic lupus erythematosus (SLE)

 Anti-Ro/SSA antibodies are found in 40–90% of patients with systematic lupus erythematosus (SLE).
 The antibodies can be detected years before symptoms of SLE surface, making them an effective diagnostic tool.

 In patients with SLE, high levels of Anti-Ro/SSA are correlated with elevated levels of IFN-α.
 The presence of Anti-Ro/SSA antibodies also correlates with symptoms of photosensitivity, cutaneous vasculitis, and hematological disorders.

 In individuals with cutaneous lupus erythematosus (CLE), a subcategory of lupus erythematosus, elevated levels of Ro52 are found regardless of expression of Anti-Ro autoantibodies.

-Anti-Ro/SSA in neonatal lupus erythematosus (NLE)
+In neonatal lupus erythematosus (NLE)

 The presence of Anti-SSA/Ro in pregnant women with SLE is associated with an increased risk of neonatal lupus erythematosus which can be accompanied by congenital heart block (CHB) in the fetus.
-SLE-related symptoms in infants that arise from Anti-Ro/SSA resolve in about 6 months as the mother's antibodies leave the baby's system.
+SLE-related symptoms in infants that arise from Anti-Ro/SSA resolve in about six months as the mother's antibodies leave the baby's system.
 Mothers of babies with NLE most often do not show signs of autoimmune disease.

 The role of Anti-SSA/Ro in NLE is remains under study, as recent studies have suggested that CHB in neonates is more generally linked to instances of autoimmunity in the mother rather than the presence of Anti-Ro/SSA antibody.